prio-data/views_pipeline/documentation/pipeline_documentation.md

 The script sets up the environment to suppress warnings and silence Weights & Biases logging.
 It then attempts to read predictions from the specified storage.
 If no predictions are found, it generates forecasts using the prediction method specified in `config["RunResult"]` and the associated data, and stores the forecasts in the specified storage for future use.

-## Orchestration/Deploying the pipeline with Prefect
+## Orchestration: Executing the pipeline with Prefect
 Orchestration, in the context of workflow management systems like Prefect, refers to the coordination and execution of a series of tasks or operations in a specified order.
 It involves managing the flow of data and control between different tasks to ensure that they are executed correctly and efficiently.

 In views_pipeline, every model and ensemble has its own main.py execution file.
 These are collected by the main orchestration script (in the root directory) that incorporates Prefect, **orchestration.py**.